What is an AC Bridge?

 The DC Bridge is a proposed bridge that would connect Washington, DC, to the Virginia and Maryland suburbs.
 The idea for the bridge has been discussed for decades but has yet to be fully realized.
 The proposed bridge would alleviate traffic congestion on current bridges, such as the American Legion Bridge, and provide an additional route for commuters.

-The proposed design for the DC Bridge includes multiple lanes for vehicles, as well as dedicated lanes for bicycles and pedestrians.
+The proposed design for the DC Bridge includes multiple vehicle lanes and dedicated lanes for bicycles and pedestrians.
 It would also have the capability for future expansion to include public transportation options such as light rail or bus rapid transit.
 In addition, the bridge would include scenic overlooks and recreational areas to make it a destination for visitors and locals alike.

-However, the DC Bridge has faced opposition due to concerns over its potential impact on the environment and construction cost.
+However, the DC Bridge has faced opposition due to concerns over its potential environmental and construction cost impact.
 Proponents argue that the bridge would bring economic benefits and improve the quality of life for residents.
 In contrast, opponents argue that alternative solutions, such as expanding public transportation, should be considered instead.

 Difference Between AC Bridge and DC Bridge

-- Different types of AC bridges are used to measure different properties, such as resistance, reactance, and inductance, whereas DC bridges typically measure resistance only.
+4. Different types of AC bridges are used to measure different properties, such as resistance, reactance, and inductance, whereas DC bridges measure resistance only.

 Comparison Between AC Bridge and DC Bridge